giuliodondi/kOS-ShuttleEntrySim/README.md

 # Setup

-## KSP settings
+## Controls

+Disregard if you use a controller or flight stick.
-If using the keyboard modify the control mappings in this way:
+If using the keyboard I suggest you modify the control mappings in this way:
 - pitch axis controlled by the W-S keys
 - roll axis controlled with A-D
 - yaw axis controlled by Q-E

-If you use a controller or flight stick this will not be necessary
+These changes are nto required by the script, they bring the principal axes of control (pitch and roll) right under your fingertips making it easier to fly the approach segment.

 ## Setting up the Space Shuttle in the VAB